A Book of My LifeGabriel Ferraz

 placeholder

-My goal is to join the Levered Finance and Restructuring group of a leading investment bank in New York, as an Associate, advising companies at their most critical moments.
-Every chapter of my life, the uniform, the family crisis, the distressed deals, has been preparing me for exactly this.
-The room where the hardest problems get solved and the stakes are real.
+My goal is to join the Levered Finance and Restructuring group of a leading investment bank in New York, advising companies at their most critical moments.